 Let’s take a look at what can help people with these disorders.
 First, research shows a clear relationship between this disease and fat intake.
 So, with an increase in fat intake, both the amount of stool and diarrhea increase13.
 In addition, long-term consumption of unhealthy fats, refined sugars, and starch can cause irritation and inflammation.
 Such products contribute to the development of inflammatory processes.
 And, of course, there is a connection between IBS and stress.
 So practice relaxation, meditation, etc. It will also help to reduce the frequency and ease the severity of the disease.

 And finally, if you suspect you have one of the conditions, you definitely need to talk to your doctor.
 The challenge is to determine the true cause of the problem and learn about the best treatment options.
-In our next posts, we’ll discuss medical tests that can help determine healthy your digestive system is.
-So you can easily include them in your inspection plan!
+We plan to cover general wellness check-ins for digestive comfort; always coordinate any testing with your healthcare provider.

 Finally, it is important to follow the dietary recommendations!
 Keep in mind that a lot of digestive disorders are primarily caused by a poor diet.